OAGi/Score/docs/user_guide/index.rst

 To create a Module Set:

-1. Go to the “Module Set” page by clicking the “View/Edit Module Set” menu item under the “Module” menu.
+1. Go to the "Module Set" page by clicking the "View/Edit Module Set" menu item under the "Module" menu.

-2. Click the “New Module Set” button.
+2. Click the "New Module Set" button.

-3. In the returned “Create Module Set” page:
+3. In the returned "Create Module Set" page:

    1. *Name*.
 Specify the name of the Module Set.
 The *Name* field is a free form text.
 This field is mandatory.